Anna Ayala: Extortion of Wendy's

 The San Francisco Chronicle confirmed on May 18, 2005, that the finger belonged to Brian Paul Rossiter, an associate of Ayala's husband.
 Rossiter had lost his finger in an industrial accident at an asphalt company in December 2004 and had subsequently sold the finger to Ayala's husband to settle a debt.
 On May 24, 2005, Ayala's husband Plascencia was charged by Santa Clara County with conspiracy to file a false charge and attempted grand theft with excessive damages, for his role in buying the finger and planning to plant it on restaurant food to set up an extortion.
 At the time of the charges, Plascencia was detained in Nevada jail on charges of unpaid child support.

 On September 9, 2005, in Santa Clara County court, Ayala pled guilty to charges on conspiracy to file a false insurance claim and attempt grand theft related to the Wendy's case, and fraud related to the mobile home sale.
 Plascencia pled guilty to the same conspiracy and grand theft charges, in addition to charges from other cases on failing to pay child support, child abandonment, identity theft, and official document fraud.
 On January 18, 2006, Ayala was sentenced by county judge Edward Davila to nine years in state prison.
 Judge Davila also sentenced Plascencia to 12 years and four months in prison and ordered both Ayala and Plascencia to pay nearly $21 million in restitution to Wendy's.
 Ayala was subsequently banned for life from all Wendy's locations.

 In her appeal to reduce her sentence, the California Sixth District Court of Appeal agreed with her claim that Judge Davila could not add five years for "aggravating circumstances" without corroborating conclusions by a jury and consequently issued an order on September 21, 2007, to resentence Ayala.
 In 2008, Ayala was resentenced to four years; she was released on parole in April 2009 and began living in San Jose.

 Aftermath

 In 2013, Ayala made international headlines again after being sentenced to two years in prison for being an accessory to a felony, filing a false police report and being a felon in possession of a firearm.
 In October 2012, her son, Guadalupe Reyes, accidentally shot himself in the ankle.
 Reyes was not allowed to have the gun because he was on parole.
 Ayala filed a false police report, telling officers that her son had been shot in the ankle by two men.
 According to police, Reyes eventually cracked during questioning and admitted that he had shot himself, leading to his and Ayala's arrests.

-In 2024, Ayala was briefly quoted by The New York Times in a story related to polling for the presidential election without disclosing her background.
+In 2024, Ayala was briefly quoted by The New York Times in a story related to polling for the 2024 United States presidential election without disclosing her background.
 The Times later deleted the quotation.